-Covered police employees attaining the age of 50 or more with 20 years of creditable service are entitled to receive retirement benefits.
-Police employees are entitled to a yearly pension equal to 1⁄2 of the salary attached to the rank held on such police force on the last day of service, or for 1 year prior to the last day, whichever is greater.
-The annual benefit shall be increased by 2.5% of such salary for each additional year of such service over 20 years, up to 30 years, to a maximum limit of 75% of such salary.

-Police officers with at least 8 years but less than 20 years of creditable service, may retire at or after age 60 to a pension of 2.5% of the salary attached to the rank held on the last day of service by the officer for each year of creditable service.
-The monthly benefit of a covered employee who retired with 20 or more years of service after January 1, 1977, shall be increased annually, following the first anniversary date of retirement and paid upon reaching at least age 55, by 3% of the original pension and an additional 3% in January of each year thereafter.
-The plan also provides disability pensions.
+The Police Pension Plan provides retirement benefits as well as death and disability benefits.
+Tier 1 employees (those hired prior to January 1, 2011) attaining the age of 50 or older with 20 or more years of creditable service are entitled to receive an annual retirement benefit equal to one-half of the salary attached to the rank held on the last day of service, or for one year prior to the last day, whichever is greater.
+The annual benefit shall be increased by 2.50% of such salary for each additional year of service over 20 years up to 30 years to a maximum of 75.00% of such salary.
+Employees with at least eight years but less than 20 years of credited service may retire at or after age 60 and receive a reduced benefit.
+The monthly benefit of a police officer who retired with 20 or more years of service after January 1, 1977 shall be increased annually, following the first anniversary date of retirement and be paid upon reaching the age of at least 55 years, by 3.00% of the original pension and 3.00% compounded annually thereafter.